 What Components Do You Need?

-Playing music in a large space typically means investing in three types of components:
+Playing music in a large space or office typically means investing in three types of components:

 Bose combines some of these elements, so you really only need two different kinds of devices in order to fill the office with sound.